 3d.
 Eye of Carrot: with piano: English version,

-Part II: 4.
-Birthday on The Moon: 21 minutes and 25 seconds.
+4. Birthday on The Moon: 21 minutes and 25 seconds.
 Libretto and story

 by the composer.
 A withheld chamber version was the second place winner in the

 2011 Long Leaf Opera Competition.
-Finding the right birthday present is a problem for this coupld living on the moon: 1.
+Finding the right birthday present is a problem for this coupls living on the moon: 1.
 Kathy's gift to Bill: a problematic robot, 2.
 A dream sequence; 3.
 Kathy uses the time machine to bring Bill Boris Godunov (because he liked the opera so much).
 Genders, names & fachs may be changed.

 4a.
-Birthday on The Moon: S, A, T, B, 2/2/2/2 2/2/2/1 4 & timp. strings.
+Birthday on The Moon: S. A. T. B. 2/2/2/2 2/2/2/1 4 & timp. strings.

 4b.
 Birthday on The Moon: S. A. T. B. and piano.

-1A.
-Ample Make This Bed: Set in the 1980s, this is the story of two gay men, one of whom contracts A. I. D. S..
+Book III: Cantata Ballets: 1A.
+Ample Make This Bed: Set in the 1980s, this is the story of two gay men, one contracts A. I. D. S..
+1B.
+Covid-19: Completed in April of 2020 during the covid-19 pandemic, Set in 2020, "Covid-19" is the story of two lovers.
+One contracts Covid0 19, In both cases the dancers are designated as A and B. |

 1A.
 Ample Make This Bed & 1B.
 Covid-19: Other than the change of time & malady the two versions are identical; however, the political implications of 1A. are much more powerful than those of 1B.
-However, since 1B involves a more recent pandemic it might be seen as more relevant.
-1B may also be more comfortable for conservative audiences.
+Since 1B involves a more recent pandemic it might be seen

 See also IV/IV/1.
 Both versions incoporate around 50 poems by Emily Dickinson, in the public domain.
-Both versions are in three parts:
+Both versions are in three parts: If you click on her picture above, you can see all of the poems by this poet that have been set to music by David Edgar Walther.

 Part I: Love: The couple meets and they fall in love.
-A is extremely taken with B. However B is wildly flirtatious (with C and perhaps other dancers) and B acquires covid-19.
-How far this "flirtation" goes I leave to individual producers.
+A is extremely taken with B. B is wildly flirtatious (with C and perhaps other dancers) and B acquires A. I. D. S. OR covid-19.
+How far this "flirtation" goes, I leave to individual producers.

 Part II: Nature: B is asymptomatic and transmits the virus to A.